US FDA grants authorization for BioNTech-Pfizer COVID vaccine | DW | 12.12.2020

 The US Food and Drug Administration (FDA) on Friday authorized the BioNTech-Pfizer vaccine for use in the United States.

-The approval should kick off a mass-inoculation campaign as the country reels under surging coronavirus case numbers and fatalities.
+The approval will kick off a mass-inoculation campaign as the country reels under surging coronavirus case numbers and fatalities.

 The first shots are expected to go to health care workers and elderly people living in nursing homes.
 A Centers for Disease Control and Prevention (CDC) advisory committee is expected to recommend who will be first in line.

-Shortly after the authorization was announced, US President Donald Trump hailed it as a "medical miracle," adding that the vaccines are "very safe."
+Shortly after the authorization was announced, US President Donald Trump hailed it as a "medical miracle," adding that the vaccine is "very safe."

 "We have made sure that this vaccine will be free for all Americans," Trump said in a video published on social media.
 "We have already begun shipping the vaccine to every state and zip code in the country.
 The first vaccine will be administered in less than 24 hours," Trump said.